Dave Grohl supported after crying during Foo Fighters song at Taylor Hawkins concert

 The fundraiser event was held in honour of the 50-year-old drummer, who was found dead in his Colombia hotel room in March.

-Fans flocked to Wembley Stadium for the six-hour long concert, which saw Grohl joined by many stars, incluyding Paul McCartney, Liam Gallagher, Mark Ronson and Ted Lasso star Jason Sudeikis.
+Fans flocked to Wembley Stadium for the six-hour long concert, which saw Grohl joined by many stars, including Paul McCartney, Liam Gallagher, Mark Ronson and Ted Lasso star Jason Sudeikis.

+In the most memorable moment from the event, Hawkins’ 16-year-old son Oliver Shane “crushed” a performance of Foo Fighters track “My Hero” after drumming in his late dad’s spot.

 It all got too much for Grohl, who was commended for his energy during what must have been an extremely challenging day.